n4tt0u/Obsidian_to_Anki/README.md

 The keyword used to identify Cloze Note Types for CurlyCloze syntax (`{...}` -> `{{c1::...}}`) is now configurable.
 Previously hardcoded to "Cloze", you can now set any keyword (e.g., "穴埋め") in the "CurlyCloze - Keyword" setting to support localized note type names.

+### Smart Scan Toggle

+The plugin automatically skips files that haven't changed since the last scan (using MD5 hashes) to improve performance.
+You can now disable this feature in the "General" settings (toggle "Smart Scan" off) to force a full re-scan of all files.

 ---
 For basic usage and configurations, please refer to the [Original Wiki](https://github.com/Pseudonium/Obsidian_to_Anki/wiki).